-Total Landings (Season 2013):
+Total Landings (Season 2014):

-61.3 tonnes demersal scalefish

-53.1 tonnes non-demersal scalefish
+79.0 tonnes demersal scalefish42.0 tonnes non-demersal scalefish

-Catch estimates (South Coast Demersal Scalefish Resource Table 1) are monitored through the Department's statutory Catch and Effort Statistics (CAES) return system.
+Commercial catches (South Coast Demersal Scalefish Resource Table 1) are monitored through the Department's statutory Catch and Effort Statistics (CAES) return system.
 Bight redfish, blue groper, blue morwong and pink snapper have been identified as indicator species for the inshore demersal suite of finfish for the SCB.
 These indicator species are used to monitor the status of the resource and represent the large majority of the catches in this suite by the commercial fishery.
 Hapuku, blue-eye trevalla and eightbar grouper have been identified as indicator species for the offshore demersal suite.

-Two new catch statistics are included in this chapter for the first time as they are unreported elsewhere: Samson fish, one of the indicator species for the SCB pelagic suite; and the catch of leatherjackets unconnected to the South Coast Estuarine Managed Fishery and taken mostly by trap.
-The high leatherjacket catch in 2011 was due to a concerted attempt to develop that fishery at the time.
+Two more catch statistics are included in this chapter as they are unreported elsewhere: samson fish, one of the indicator species for the SCB pelagic suite; and leatherjackets not caught by the South Coast Estuarine Managed Fishery and taken in oceanic waters mostly by trap.
+A high leatherjacket catch in 2011 was due to a concerted attempt to develop that fishery at the time.

-The catch of 61.3 t of demersal scalefish during 2013 is much lower than any year since at least 2000, which had ranged from 104 to 147 tonne (South Coast Demersal Scalefish Resource Figure 2).
-Pink snapper, Bight redfish, blue morwong and hapuku catches were at their lowest since 2000.
-This may be due to reduced fishing effort, although the reason is currently not well understood.
-In addition, 53.5 t of non-demersal scalefish catch was reported in 2013, including Samson fish (13.1 t), leatherjackets species (9.0 t) and an unusually high catch of bonito (21.7 t).
+The catch of 79.0 t of demersal scalefish during 2014 is the second lowest annual catch since at least 2000, with only the 2013 catch lower.
+Catches in earlier years ranged from 104 to 147 tonne (South Coast Demersal Scalefish Resource Figure 2).
+Pink snapper, Bight redfish and hapuku catches were at their second lowest since 2000, and blue morwong at its lowest.
+The recent low catches may be due to reduced fishing effort, although the reason is currently not well understood given the difficulty of quantifying effort in this "open access" fishery.
+In addition, 42.0 t of non-demersal scalefish catch was reported in 2014, comprising mainly of samson fish, leatherjacket species and bonito.

-A survey of boat based recreational fishing for the 12 months to 29 February 2012 estimated the SCB catch (tonnes ±standard error) of some demersal indicator species: Bight redfish 11.8 (±1.7), blue morwong 12.0 (±1.8), snapper 9.4 (±2.3).
-The recreational catch of Samson fish was estimated to be 670 fish kept and 568 fish released.
+Two surveys of boat based recreational fishing for the 12 months to 29 February 2012, and to 30 April 2014, provided the following respective SCB catch point estimates: pink snapper 9.4 and 5.3 t, Bight redfish 11.8 and 9.9 t, blue morwong 12.0 and 7.8 t.
+The recreational catch of Samson fish was estimated to be 670 and 748 fish kept, respectively.

-Target commercial catch range:

-Not available

-Current Fishing (or Effort) Level:
+Target commercial catch range: Not available Current Fishing (or Effort) Level: Not available

-I: Not available

-A formal catch range has not been developed for this fishery, but will be considered following the completion of a Western Australian Natural Resource Management (WANRM) Office funded research project in 2015, described under New Management Initiatives (below).
+A formal catch range has not been developed for this fishery, but will be considered following the completion of a Western Australian Natural Resource Management Office (WANRM) funded research project in 2015, described under New Management Initiatives (below).